CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_Lesson14b_Threat_Hunting.md

 1. In Microsoft Edge, go to the Defender portal at `https://security.microsoft.com`.

-1. If prompted with **Sign into Microsoft Azure** window.
+1. If prompted with **Sign in** window.
 Enter the following credentials:
    - **Email/Username:** <inject key="AzureAdUserEmail"></inject>

      ![Enter Your Username](../Media/sc900-image-1.png)